-- 8.1 A student must have 90% of attendance in theory and practical classes to write the semester examinations.
+8.1 A student must have 90% of attendance in theory and practical classes to write the semester examinations.
 A student with less than 90% of attendance will be given the grade 'RA'.
-(Re-Appear due to lack of attendance) - 8.2 A student having below 90% and above 65% attendance will not be allowed to write the exam in the semester.
-A student having below 65% attendance should repeat the course. - 8.3 The student's attendance progress report would be displayed on the notice board every month. - 8.4 Condonation is acceptable only once for a student during his/her course of study.
+(Re-Appear due to lack of attendance)

+8.2A student having below 90% and above 50% attendance will not be allowed to write the exam in the semester.
+A student having below 50% attendance should repeat the course.8.3 The student's attendance progress report would be displayed on the notice board every month.